-During the summer, view outdoor films at the Lakeside Theater at Eisenhower Park (near parking fields No. 6 and No. 6A) They usually show weekly movies on a giant screen, including family favorites and classics.
+During the summer, view outdoor films at the Lakeside Theater at Eisenhower Park in Nassau County.
+They usually show weekly movies on a giant screen, including family favorites and classics.
 All movies are free and begin at dusk.
-There is no formal seating in the theater, so please bring a chair or blanket.
-For more information and schedule, contact Nassau County Parks.
+There is no formal seating in the theater, so be sure to bring a chair or blanket.

 Learn About DNA

-After you've seen the Big Duck, it's time to watch real bobolinks, ospreys, kestrels, hawks and more out in the wild at places like Garvies Point, Uplands Farm Nature Sanctuary and more.
-Many of the Long Island locations that are great birdwatching spots are free.
+After you've seen the Big Duck, watch real bobolinks, ospreys, kestrels, hawks and more out in the wild.
+Some of the island's best bird watching can be found at Garvies Point in Glen Cove and Uplands Farm Nature Sanctuary.